 A full backup is the process of making at least one additional copy of all data files that an organization wishes to protect in a single backup operation.
 The files that are duplicated during the full backup process are designated beforehand by a backup administrator or other data protection specialist.
 Typically, the data that is copied comprises files used by applications, some metadata that helps make the files more useful to the applications, logs and tracking files that document what the applications are processing as well as other control and management files.

-Generally, applications, operating systems and other software are not copied during a full backup.
-Those bits and bytes may well be needed for disaster recovery, but other techniques, such as disk mirroring or disk cloning are used to copy those key elements.
+Generally, applications, operating systems and other software aren't copied during a full backup.
+Those bits and bytes might well be needed for disaster recovery, but other techniques, such as disk mirroring or disk cloning are used to copy those key elements.

-Data backup software controls the full backup process and allows specialists managing the process to designate which volumes and files should be copied and the backup target, or the specific media that the data will be copied to.
+Data backup software controls the full backup process and enables specialists managing the process to designate which volumes and files should be copied and the backup destination, or the specific media that the data will be copied to.
 Most backup software will maintain a catalog that indicates what was backed up when, to where and whether the process completed successfully.

 Types of backups